-The most recent salary survey of practicing business analysts was conducted by the International Institute of Business Analysis (IIBA) in 2013.
-While the detailed report is available to IIBA members only, I obtained permission to share a few relevant details with our readers.
+The most recent salary survey of practicing business analysts was conducted by the International Institute of Business Analysis (IIBA) in 2017.
+Summary details are available here.

-Finding #1: The Business Analyst Salary Outpaces Other Professions
+Finding #1: The Business Analyst Salary Continues to Grow, Certification Helps

 Finding #2: More BA Experience = Higher Salary